Grant-Archibald-MS/powerfuldev-testing/roles-and-responsibilities/powercat.md

 ### Examples

-The following <a href="/powerfuldev-testing/examples">examples</a> could be of interest based on how the CoE Starter Kit is applying test Automation.
+The following [examples](../examples/README.md) could be of interest based on how the CoE Starter Kit is applying test Automation.

 | Example | Description |
 |---------|-------------|